HildoBijl/stepwise/README.md

 Before you start programming your own extensions, it may be worth while to get in touch through <info@step-wise.com> to see if they match our [design philosophy](philosophy.md).
 It would be sad if your contributions didn't match our other plans.

 Got your fix/update ready?
 Just send in a pull request!
-Hopefully your work will be merged into the master branch and deployed right away.
+Hopefully your work will be merged into the main branch and deployed right away.